 Why: Hands down the most common tool used in SO many household items—from opening battery compartments on gadgets to tightening the inevitable screw that comes loose.

 Suggested: A simple set of 6 with flathead and Phillips heads in various sizes will cover most of your needs.
-JZ’s first screwdriver set, bought at 17 years old, was a lot like this little set.
-It was compact enough to store in a dorm, but had enough attachments to make it useful.
+JZ’s first screwdriver set, bought at 17 years old, was was one of those with a single head and multiple attachments.
+It wasn’t going to do any heavy lifting, but it was useful enough at the time.
 If you have a little more space, we recommend something like the Stanley set below, which you can find on Amazon.

 RATCHET AND SOCKET SET